tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Association of vitiligo with tumor response in patients with metastatic melanoma treated with pembrolizumab
  - 25% of patients developed vitiligo
  - **objective response associated with higher occurrence of vitiligo**
+# Autoimmune panels as predictors of toxicity in patients treated with immune checkpoint inhibitors (ALERT)
+ - auto antigen microarray to profile autoantibodies related to irAEs in patients receiving ICI
+ - greater number of IgG and IgM reactivites in pre-ICI in patients vs. healthy controls
+ - patients with severe irAEs had pre-ICI IgG reactivity to more autoantigens than patients who didn't develop severe irAEs
+ - post-treatment increase in IgM reactivities in people developing irAEs, decrease in IgG levels after steroids
 # Autoreactive napsin A-specific T cells are enriched in lung tumors and inflammatory lung lesions during immune checkpoint blockade
 ## Summary
  - DITAS: discovery of tumor-associated self-antigens to find peptides that induce both antitumor and irAE responses, analyze shared antigens between NSCLC and lung tissue, determine which HLA peptides bind to, predicting CD8<sup>+</sup> T cell epitopes of peptides